A Short History of Disc Golf

 2007

-Wham-O celebrates the 50th Anniversary of the Frisbee by reissuing the original Pluto Platter and other flying discs.
+Wham-O celebrates the 50th Anniversary of the Frisbee by reissuing the original Pluto Platter in gold and other flying discs.
 The 50th Anniversary 3 disc boxed set, including a replica of original 1957 patent for the Original Frisbee, is a popular Holiday gift.

 Today